Garyljackson/TruffleDevContainerTemplate/readme.md

 This is a Visual Studio Code remote dev container template for doing blockchain development with node.js and Truffle

+## Note about the first run

+On the very first run the container needs to be built - This can take a while.
+The next run will be much faster.

 # How to use

 Instuctions for getting started with dev containers within Visual Studio Code can be [found here](https://code.visualstudio.com/docs/remote/containers)